fourminute/Fluffy/README.md

 To anyone else that I missed, thank you.

-<i>"Cute Penguin Face" was designed by fourminute.
+<i>"Cute Penguin" was designed by fourminute.
 The font
 used in the "Fluffy" logo is 100% royalty free.

-Fluffy(this program) and the "Cute Penguin Face" design is Copyright (c) 2019 fourminute (https://github.com/fourminute)</i>
+Fluffy(this program) and the "Cute Penguin" design is Copyright (c) 2019 fourminute (https://github.com/fourminute)</i>